gvx/bitser/README.md

 Bitser is released under the ISC license (functionally equivalent to the BSD 2-Clause and MIT licenses).

+Please note that bitser requires LuaJIT for its `ffi` library and JIT compilation.
+Without JIT, it may or may not run, but it will be much slower than usual.
+This primarily affects Android and iOS, because JIT is disabled on those platforms.

 ## Why would I use this?

 Because it's fast.
 Because it produces tiny output.
 Because the name means "snappier"